Faculty of Arts - Department of Anthropology

 Department: Department of Anthropology

-Malone NM, Palmer A. (In preparation) Ethical and representational issues within human-alloprimate interactive zones.
+Malone NM, Palmer A. (In press) Ethical issues within human-alloprimate interactive zones.
 In: L. Burns & M. Patterson (eds.)
-Animals, People - A Shared Environment.
+Engaging with Animals: A Shared Existence.
 Sydney University Press.

 Malone NM.
 (2011) Book Review: Histories of American Physical Anthropology in the Twentieth Century, MA Little & KAR Kennedy, eds.
 American Journal of Human Biology, 23(1):142.
 DOI: 10.1002/ajhb.21117

 Malone NM, Fuentes A, White FJ.
 (2010) Ethics Commentary: Subjects of knowledge and control in field primatology.
 American Journal of Primatology, 72(9):779-784.
 DOI: 10.1002/ajp.20840

 Malone NM.
 (2009) The state of biological anthropology in 2008: is our discipline strong and our cause just?
 American Anthropologist, 111(2):146-152.
 DOI: 10.1111/j.1548-1433.2009.01107.x

 Malone NM, Fuentes A. (2009) The ecology and evolution of hylobatid communities: proximate and ultimate considerations of inter- and intraspecific variation.
 The Gibbons: New Perspectives on Small Ape Socioecology and Population Biology.
 D. Whittaker & S. Lappan (Eds.).
 Series Title: Developments in Primatology: Progress and Prospects.
 Springer Academic Press, pp. 241-264.
 DOI: 10.1007/978-0-387-88604-6_12

 |Course||Title||Availability in 2014|

 |ANTHRO 726 /726 A B||Advanced Biological Anthropology||Semester 1 and 2 (full year)|